ronakupadhyaya/Horizons-week-03/day3/horizonstarter/README.md

     mongodb://moose:peanutbutterandjelly@ds055555.mlab.com:55555/horizonstarter-database
     ```

 1. Now we are going to store this URI as an environmental variable using a shell script.
-Create a new file `app.env` in `week03/day3/horizonstarter` and put the `MONGODB_URI` from the previous step there:
+Create a new file `env.sh` in `week03/day3/horizonstarter` and put the `MONGODB_URI` from the previous step there:

     ```bash
     export MONGODB_URI="mongodb://moose:peanutbutterandjelly@ds055555.mlab.com:55555/horizonstarter-database"